Before you can approach the market or provider community, you'll need to plan your procurement.

 The option you select should reflect the nature and complexity of the service (including the value and the length of the contract) and:

-Agencies that are subject to the Government Rules of sourcing must advertise procurement opportunities worth over $100,000 on GETS.
+Agencies that are subject to the Government Procurement Rules must advertise procurement opportunities worth over $100,000 on GETS.

 To be able to evaluate the proposals you receive, you need to decide the criteria you'll ask potential suppliers or providers to meet, and choose an evaluation model to determine how those criteria will be prioritised against each other.